 Where to eat smoked meat in Montréal

-With a few major players in the smoked meat scene, people who pledge alliance to a particular restaurant will shamelessly argue with anyone who opposes their discerning palate.
+With a few major players on the smoked meat scene, people who pledge alliance to a restaurant will shamelessly argue with anyone who opposes their discerning palate.

-One of these institutions is without a doubt Schwartz’s Hebrew Delicatessen.
-This landmark on St. Laurent Boulevard has been slicing up smoked meat since 1928.
-It boasts a 10-day brine, which in tandem with their spice mix, produces the signature taste exclusive to Schwartz’s.
-Here, you can order your meat on a scale of “lean” to “fat,” but locals usually order “medium-fat,” the sweet-spot at which die-hard smoked meat aficionados swear the stars align and magic happens. – 3895 Saint Laurent Boulevard
+One of these institutions is without a doubt Schwartz’s.
+This landmark on Saint-Laurent Boulevard has been slicing up smoked meat since 1928.
+It boasts a 10-day brine which, in tandem with their spice mix, produces the signature taste exclusive to Schwartz’s.
+Here, you can order your meat on a scale of “lean” to “fat,” but locals usually order “medium-fat,” the sweet spot at which die-hard smoked meat aficionados swear the stars align and magic happens.

-Directly across the street from Schwartz’s is another just as famous Montréal landmark, The Main Steakhouse.
-With their own smoked meat recipe and equally secretive preparation technique, this casually famous diner has remained friendly and neighborly for the past 40 years. – 3864 Saint-Laurent Boulevard
+Directly across the street from Schwartz’s is another just as famous Montréal landmark, Main Deli.
+With its own smoked meat recipe and equally secretive preparation technique, this casually famous diner has remained friendly and neighbourly for the past 40 years.

-Another Montréal smoked meat institution is Lester’s Deli in the Outremont neighborhood.
-Still family owned and run (for over 60 years!), this spot offers a great patio in the summer and kitschy tchotchkes on the walls that would rival any bubbi’s china cabinet. – 1057 Bernard Avenue
+Another Montréal smoked meat institution is Lester’s Deli in the Outremont neighbourhood.
+Still family owned and run (for over 60 years!), this spot offers a great patio in the summer and kitschy tchotchkes on the walls that would rival any bubbi’s china cabinet.

 Smoked meat and more

-Located on one of the busiest intersections in the city, Fameux Viande Fumée et Charcuterie serves up outstanding smoked meat on the Plateau.
+Located on one of the busiest intersections in the city, Restaurant Le Fameux serves up outstanding smoked meat on the Plateau.
 The restaurant is open until 4 a.m. on weekdays and 24 hours on weekends.
-Check out a classic smoked meat sandwich or some of their other menu items that feature this Montréal favourite.
+Check out the classic smoked meat sandwich or some of the other menu items that feature this Montréal favourite.
 Smoked meat on poutine, rigatoni, pizza, lasagna or submarines.
 There’s even smoked meat mac and cheese.
-You name it, they probably serve it—with smoked meat! – 4500 Saint-Denis Street
+You name it, it’s probably served there—with smoked meat!

-Dunn’s Famous Delicatessen is also a name that’s synonymous with Montréal smoked meat.
+Dunn’s is also a name that’s synonymous with Montréal smoked meat.
 Myer Dunn founded the original deli in 1927, but it wasn’t until 1955 that he opened the flagship restaurant at 1249 Metcalfe Street in the heart of downtown.
 Gone are the large deli fridges displaying cold cuts and pickles, but the nostalgia remains with colourful murals and walls adorned with newspaper clippings documenting Dunn’s history.
-Serving more than just smoked meat, their menu doesn’t stray far from what they built their name on, including interesting items like smoked meat spring rolls and smoked meat fried rice. – 1249 Metcalfe Street
+Serving more than just smoked meat, the menu doesn’t stray far from what the restaurant built its name on, including interesting items like smoked meat spring rolls and smoked meat fried rice.

-Reuben’s has long been a favourite with locals and visitors alike.
+Reuben’s Deli and Steakhouse has long been a favourite with locals and visitors alike.
 Located in the heart of the Golden Square Mile, Reuben’s celebrates the time-honoured tradition of hand-cut smoked meat—as evidenced by the clicks and clacks coming from behind the deli counter, where expert carvers show off their craft.
-The restaurant’s proximity to the Bell Centre makes it a popular spot for a pre-game or post-concert bite. – 1116 Sainte-Catherine Street West
+The restaurant’s proximity to the Bell Centre makes it a popular spot for a pre-game or post-concert bite.

 Wherever you get your fix, a trip to Montréal isn’t complete without stuffing your face with our famous smoked meat.
 Go ahead and order your sandwich with mayo if you’re brave enough to face the glares from locals, but whatever you do, don’t call it pastrami!